chuang76/x86-bootloader/README.md

 ## Result

-We first print a string in 16-bit real mode with BIOS interrupt call.
-Then prepare to load kernel from disk and switch to 32-bit protected mode.
-Finally, we land on 32-bit protected mode and load the kernel.
-As you can see, we execute a function that is located in the kernel.
+The program first prints a string in 16-bit real mode with BIOS interrupt call.
+Then prepare to load the kernel from the disk and switch to 32-bit protected mode.
+Finally, it lands on 32-bit protected mode and loads the kernel.
+As you can see, the program executes the function that is located in the kernel.
 That is, print 'X' with video memory successfully.

 <img src="https://github.com/chuang76/x86-bootloader/blob/main/figure/demo-2.png?raw=true" width="600" height="400">